-Hawai'i CC is an approved educational institution for education and training under the Veterans'Educational Assistance Act (GI Bill®), the Veterans Readjustment Act, and the Dependents' Educational Assistance Program.
+Hawai'i CC is an approved educational institution for education and training under the Veterans'Educational Assistance Act (GI Bill®), the Veterans Readjustment Act, and the Dependents'Educational Assistance Program.
 Information regarding eligibility, entitlement, and types of training authorized may be obtained from the Veterans Administration Regional Office.
 For more information, call 1-888-442-4551 or, visit the website at www.va.gov for information and to apply for benefits.
-For assistance with the application process, contact the campus VA Representative at (808) 934-2710.
+For assistance with the application process, contact the campus VA Representative at (808) 934-2720.

-After applying with the VA, Veterans and military-connected students wishing to activate their education benefits at the College should contact the VA Representative at Hawai'i CC ARO, Manono Campus, at (808) 934-2710.
+After applying with the VA, Veterans and military-connected students wishing to activate their education benefits at the

+College should contact the VA Representative at Hawai'i CC, Manono Campus, at (808) 934-2720.

-Chapter 31 Disabled Veterans should contact Disability Services (Hā'awi Kōkua Program) by phone at (808) 934-2825 [v/t], or by e-mail at hawccds@hawaii.edu
+Chapter 31 Disabled Veterans may seek additional supports and services by contacting the Disability Services by phone at (808) 934-2825 [v/t], or by e-mail at hawccds@hawaii.edu